wild-devops/pwshake/README.md

 scripts_directories:
   - .

-# Declaration of tasks that compose and determine order of executing for scripts
+# Declaration of tasks that compose and determine order of executing for scripts, inline commands and other tasks
 tasks:
   hello:
   - powershell: Write-Host "Hello PWSHAKE!"

-# Tasks to current execute
+# List of tasks to current execute
 invoke_tasks:
 - hello